schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 ### Questions

-1.When does the forever loop stop?
+Question 4.20.1: When does the forever loop stop?

 A. When we turn off the mBot